LESSON PLAN

 The Sumatran rhinoceros (Dicerorhinus sumatrensis) is the smallest

-a lot that it is almost extinct.
-There are less than 300 Sumatran rhinoceroses
+lot that it is almost extinct.
+There are less than 300 Sumatran

 extraction.